14/15 December 1816: A Whoreson Night

 desire is acted upon by, it seems, just arbitrarily looking around the landscape (on

-and hoping for the best.
-This situation is handled with little originality, efficiency
+which might be tiring after a while) and hoping for the best.
+This situation is handled

-phrasing, or imaginative power.
-What the speaker looks at in the poem—mainly a accidental
+little originality, efficiency in phrasing, or imaginative power.
+What the speaker

-catalog of drooping buds, long grasses, passionate flowers, skittish minnows, etc.—is
+the poem—mainly an accidental catalog of drooping buds, long grasses, passionate flowers,

-The envisioned landscape the speaker also seems to take us to at one point in the poem is not unlike the landscape the speaker actually stands tip-toe upon, though presumably the tip-toeing has stopped so that the speaker can either move around to note or envision other things.
+The envisioned landscape the speaker also seems to take us to at one point in the poem is not unlike the landscape the speaker actually stands tip-toe upon, though presumably the tip-toeing has stopped so that the speaker can either move around to note or envision other things required of an aspiring young poet.

 And in the wandering, wayward spirit of the speaker’s imagination, he does indeed